How Long Does Truck Driver Training Take?

 All-State Career School - Class-A CDL training program length is 194 clock hours over 5 weeks; Class-B CDL training program length is 72 clock hours over 3 weeks.
 Multiple school locations listed on the school page.

 Smith & Solomon - Class-A CDL: Tractor Trailer Training - 160 hours; Class-B CDL: Straight Truck Training - 120 hours.
-Multiple school locations listed on its page.
+Multiple school locations are listed on its page.

 US Truck Driver Training School - Its 160 hour CDL training program is designed to prepare students for the minimum entry-level requirements for obtaining their Class-A CDL license.
 School located in Michigan.

-CDL Training Is Time Well Spent
+CDL Training is Time Well Spent

-In the end, how quickly you can obtain your Class-A CDL is really up to you—how much time you can spend and what your local school options are.
+In the end, how quickly you can obtain your Class-A CDL is really up to you — how much time you can spend and what your local school options are.
 The best thing you can do is find a quality school that will accommodate your needs, provide high quality training, and put you in the best position to move forward in your new career as a truck driver.